-Adventure Camps & Experiences for Autistic and ADHD Families
+Camps & Experiences for Autistic young people & families

 Spectrum Adventures Camps aim to strengthen families and communities by encouraging families of autistic children to build their village with like-minded people.
 Families find immense value in hearing about the experiences and shared support of other families going through similar experiences.